 The Flame Boss has the clearest display of any temperature controllers we’ve tried.
 The screen can show food temperature, pit temperature, the chosen temperature, and the fan speed.
 It’s simple but easy to read and gives the data you want simply and efficiently.
 There’s not need to scroll through page after page to get the information you want.

 Included with every Flame Boss 300 is the ability to view graphs of your cooks on an online dashboard.
 You can monitor pit and food temperature and change the temperature of your pit from your phone, tablet or computer.
 There’s also a feature that allows you to set the meat alarm to automatically turn down the pit temperature when your desired meat temperature is reached to keep food warm.
 All of this is available to any device that has a web browser.
 Accessing it through a web browser is brilliant as it allows you to access your data from virtually any modern smart device.
-If you prefer apps, then there is now an available iOS app that has even more features available.
+If you prefer apps, then there is now an available iOS and Android app that has even more features available.

 It has an automatic learning PID controller.
 We’re not quite sure how the automatic learning part of it works, and still couldn’t figure out if it’s a gimmick or not.
 But Flame Boss claim that it learns how your smoker works for quicker and smoother temperature control.
 Since the Flame Boss 300 works so well we assume that this works how they claim, so we’ll go ahead and say it’s a very good feature.